 After blowing up the $C_i$, we obtain a smooth threefold whose central fibre is semistable of Type III, with three components meeting along three double curves and two triple points.

-The form of the fibre over the pull-back by a further double cover then follows easily from \cite[Proposition 1.2]{bgd7}.
+Given this, the form of the fibre over the pull-back by a further double cover (corresponding to $\mu=4$) then follows easily from \cite[Proposition 1.2]{bgd7}.

-Finally, suppose that we pull-back $\bar{\calX}_4$ by a triple cover $\Delta' \to \Delta$ ramified over $\lambda = 0$.
+Finally, in the case $\mu=3$, suppose that we pull-back $\bar{\calX}_4$ by a triple cover $\Delta' \to \Delta$ ramified over $\lambda = 0$.
 The resulting threefold is again non-normal.
 After normalizing, the resulting fibre has $cA_1$ singularities along the twelve $C_i$, the twelve $D_{ij}$, and along the three intersections $S_i \cap S_j$.
 Crepantly resolving these singularities using the method of \cite[Section 1]{bgd7}, we obtain a central fibre with $18$ components: the original three, plus one from each of the twelve curves $D_{ij}$ and one from each of the three curves $S_i \cap S_j$.

 \item[($M_5$)] The fibre of $\calX_5$ over $\lambda = 0$ has been previously studied by Iliev, Katzarkov and Przyjalkowski \cite[Section 5.2]{dscnr}.
 They show that after a number of crepant blow-ups the threefold $\calX_5$ becomes smooth over $\Delta$ and its fibre over $\lambda = 0$ has $11$ components.